Muukid/muCOSA/README.md

 If a function takes a `muCOSAContext` and `muCOSAResult` parameter, there will likely be two defined macros for calling the function without explicitly passing these parameters, with the current global context being assumed for both parameters.

-Non-result-checking functions are functions that assume the `muCOSAContext` parameter to be the current global context, and assume that the `muCOSAResult` parameter to be the current global context's result member.
-These functions' parameters are simply the normal function's parameters but without the context or result paramter, instead being routed to the current global context.
+Non-result-checking functions are functions that assume the `muCOSAContext` parameter to be the current global context, and assume the `muCOSAResult` parameter to be the current global context's result member.
+These functions' parameters are simply the normal function's parameters but without the context or result parameter, instead being routed to the current global context.
 The name of these functions are simply the normal name but `muCOSA_...` being replaced with just `mu_...`.

 Result-checking functions are functions that also assume (and thus don't make you specify) the `muCOSAContext` parameter to be the current global context, but they still make you specify the `muCOSAResult` parameter, and the global context's result member goes unmodified.
 The name of these functions is the same as the non-result-checking functions, but with an underscore appended at the end.